-The Static Trunk tab allows user to set up static port trunking.
+The Configuration tab allows user to set up static port trunking.
 Up to eight port trunk groups are supported.
-To start, select an entry from the table (the Group ID will be displayed in the first field), decide on the type of Load Balancing algorithm for the trunk group, src-mac (source MAC), dst-mac (destination MAC), src-dst-mac (source-destination MAC), src-ip (source IP), dst-ip (destination IP), or src-dst-ip (source-destination IP), choose which ports will be in the trunk and then toggle Active to Enable.
+To start, select an entry from the table (the Group ID will be displayed in the first field), decide on the type of Load Balancing algorithm for the trunk group, src-mac (source MAC), dst-mac (destination MAC), src-dst-mac (source-destination MAC), src-ip (source IP), dst-ip (destination IP), or src-dst-ip (source-destination IP), choose which ports will be in the trunk (clicking Attach All selects every port while clicking Detach All clears every port) and then toggle Active to Enable.